WorksApplications/Sudachi/README.md

     + We will release the sysnonym dictionary at a later date

+## Build

+Sudachi needs [Git LFS](https://git-lfs.github.com/) for download the sourses of the system dictionaries.
+If you fail to build the dictionaries, install Git LFS and `git lfs pull`.

+Building the dictionaries fails with a locale other than UTF-8.
+Add `-Dfile.encoding=UTF-8` to `MAVEN_OPTS`.

 ## Use on the command line

     $ java -jar sudachi-XX.jar [-r conf] [-m mode] [-a] [-d] [-o output] [file...]